nord94/Human-Energy-Savings-in-Europe/README.md

 ## 🤝 Contributions

 Ideas, corrections, and improvements are **very welcome**!
 Feel free to open an issue or a pull request.

 ---

-## 📜 License

-This project is licensed under the **MIT License** — feel free to use, remix, and share!

----